Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence

-The same procedure holds for the off-diagonal part since $\|\off(\Sigma)\|\le 2\|\Sigma\|$ and then we omit it for the sake of simplicity.
-Finally, the probability guarantee holds by union bound a constant number of times. \end{proof} \paragraph{Acknowledgments.} The author would like to thank Tanja Finger, Felix Kuchelmeister and Nikita Zhivotovskiy for helpful discussions.
+The same argument holds for the off-diagonal part as clearly $\|\off(\Sigma)\|\le 2\|\Sigma\|$.
+We omit it for the sake of simplicity.
+Finally, the desired probability guarantee holds by union bound a constant number of times. \end{proof}

+\paragraph{Acknowledgments.} The author would like to thank Tanja Finger, Felix Kuchelmeister and Nikita Zhivotovskiy for helpful discussions.